 Liquidation

 In a liquidation, the system recovers debt from a vault by auctioning off its collateral.
-A vault becomes eligible for liquidation if the value of the collateral locked-up in the vault drops below the Liquidation Threshold (LT).
+A vault becomes eligible for liquidation if the value of the collateral locked up in the vault drops below the Liquidation Threshold.

-The Liquidation Threshold is calculated as the Liquidation Ratio (LR) multiplied by the debt of the vault.
-The Liquidation Ratio is a global parameter that applies to all vaults.
+The Liquidation Threshold is the Liquidation Ratio (LR) multiplied by the debt of the vault.
+The Liquidation Ratio is a global parameter that applies to all vaults and can be changed by governance.
+The inverse of the Liqudiation Ratio is referred to as the maximum loan-to-value or Max LTV ratio.

 Liquidation Penalty

 The protocol incentivizes borrowers to keep their vaults in a sufficiently overcollateralized state by charging a Liquidation Penalty (LP) whenever a vault gets liquidated.
-The Liquidation Penalty is a percentage of the debt owed to the vault at the point when the liquidation is triggered.
-The sum of debt and Liquidation Penalty is the total debt.
+The Liquidation Penalty is a percentage of the debt owed to the vault at the point when the liquidation is triggered, and gets added to the existing debt.

 When a vault gets liquidated, borrowers are charged a Liquidation Penalty, which is added to the vault's debt.
 Borrowers can avoid getting liquidated by repaying loans or topping up collateral.